cloudmesh-community/book/chapters/prg/python/python-subprocess.md

 subprocess.call(['ls', '-l'])
 ```

-Here we simple pass a list and asure that the commands and arguments are
+Here we simply pass a list and ensure that the commands and arguments are
 elements in the list.

-As you will execute the commands in a shell, you may also sometimes interrested
+As you will execute the commands in a shell, you may also sometimes interested
 in loading the environment that you have set up with `.bashrc` or
 `.bash_profile` or `.zprofile`.
-For this reason you can pass along the `shell`
+For this reason, you can pass along the `shell`
 flag and set it to `True`.
-On Linux the default shell is `/bin/sh` and on
+On Linux, the default shell is `/bin/sh`, and on
 Windows it is `cmd.exe`.
-In this case you can either use a string which will be
+In this case, you can either use a string that will be
 parsed accordingly or use a list

 ```python